auraphp/Aura.View/README.md

 Instantiation
 -------------

-The easiest way to instantiate a new template with all the associated helpers is to include the aura.di dependency sources, then call the `instance.php` script.
+The easiest way to instantiate a new `Template` with all the associated helpers is to include the [Aura DI](https://github.com/auraphp/aura.di) package source, then call the `instance.php` script.

     <?php
     // business logic
     require_once '/path/to/aura.di/src.php';
     $template = require '/path/to/aura.view/scripts/instance.php';

-Then use the Template object to `fetch()` the output of a template script.
+Then use the `Template` object to `fetch()` the output of a template script.

     <?php
     // business logic